Veterans hospital makes changes after COVID-19 outbreak

-PORTLAND, Ore.
-(AP) — The Veterans Affairs Hospital in Portland is making changes after a recent outbreak of coronavirus.
+PORTLAND — The Veterans Affairs Hospital in Portland is making changes after a recent outbreak of coronavirus.

 A doctor tells KATU News a patient came in for another issue, and two days later was determined to be positive for COVID-19.
 Officials say 28 employees and at least six others became infected.